Tags:

 The moral of pete's story is

-No matter what you step in
+No matter what you in

-Keep walking along and singing your song
+Keep walking and singing song

 Because it's all good.